kritarthAviate/task_planner/README.md

 # Task Planner

-This app works as a task planner where users can list add, sort, and nest multiple tasks and save changes to the cloud.
+This app works as a task planner where users can add, sort, nest, and manage multiple tasks and save changes to the cloud.

 ### Links